hamidb80/iterrr/readme.md

     result.add it * 2
 ```

-you can easily write:
+You can easily write:
 ```nim
 list.filterIt(it mod 2 == 0).mapIt(it * 2)
 ```

-which is a lot cleaner.
+Which is a lot cleaner.

-`std/sequtils` already gives us that power. but there is another problem. it creates intermediate `seq`s. as you may know, in some functional programming languages like Haskell, the result of these higher-order funcions, are not evaluated until they are needed. [it's called **lazy evaluation**]
+`std/sequtils` already gives you that power. but there is another problem; it creates intermediate `seq`s. as you may know, in some functional programming languages like Haskell, the result of these higher-order funcions, are not evaluated until they are needed. [it's called **lazy evaluation**]

-In other words, there is not intermediate `seq`s.
+In other words, there is no intermediate `seq`s.

-actually, the latter code is not equal to the first one. actually it is almost equal to:
+Actually, the latter code[using `std/sequtils`] is not equal to the first one. actually it is almost equal to:
 ```nim
 var result1: seq[int]
 for it in list: